sitespeedio/chromedriver/README.md

 // launch chromedriver from binPath
 ```

 You can override where you download the Chromedriver by setting *process.env.CHROMEDRIVER_BASE_URL*.
+You can skip donwloading the Chromedriver by setting *process.env.CHROMEDRIVER_SKIP_DOWNLOAD*.